-Circuit Switched Data (CSD) service on 2G to be terminated in the Netherlands
+Circuit Switched Data (CSD) service on 2G discontinued in the Netherlands

-KPN will definitely stop the CSD service on the 2G network in the Netherlands on 1 May 2021.
+KPN has permanently stopped the CSD service of the 2G network in the Netherlands as of 1 May 2021.
 Vodafone has also announced to her users it will no longer support this service on its 2G network as of 1 Januari 2022.
 Maintaining this complex and outdated network technology no longer fits within the strategy of these organisations and it will therefore be terminated shortly.
 No official phasing out data has yet been released by English providers such as BT, Vodafone, EE (BT), O2 and Three.
 We recommend you to contact your provider for clarity in your 2G data delivery guarantee.

 CSD stands for Circuit Switched Data, which is also known as GSM data.
 It is the traditional form of modem communication at 9,600 baud, as used for data transfer via the GSM network with dial-up connections.
 CSD is the predecessor of GPRS and EDGE, which are both internet-based connections.
 In the past, GSM data connections were commonly used to facilitate data transfer between technical systems.